-As health and safety are top of mind for the consumer during the ongoing pandemic, the industry’s biggest retailers are leaning on clean beauty’s original pioneers.
+As health and safety are top of mind for the consumer during the ongoing pandemic, the industry’s biggest retailers are leaning on the original pioneers of clean beauty.

 On Tuesday, Ulta announced its partnership with clean retailer Credo, bringing eight of Credo’s curated brands into 100 Ulta Beauty stores and on Ulta.com this fall.
 Monica Arnaudo, chief merchandising officer at Ulta, and Annie Jackson, co-founder and chief operating officer at Credo, have announced three of the brands being featured thus far: EleVen by Venus Williams x Credo SPF, Innersense Organic Beauty and One Love Organics.
 More will be teased in the coming months.
 Meanwhile, Sephora announced its first in-store and online pop-up with Beautycounter on Tuesday, which will begin on July 7 online and in stores in August, lasting in both channels through October.